 English 12 or equivalent: If you don't have English 12 or equivalent with a minimum "C" grade, you must write an English test at CNC.
-It's your responsibility to contact CNC's Centre for Student Success (1-800-371-8111, ext.
-5837) and arrange to write this test.
+It's your responsibility to contact Admissions at 1-800-371-8111, ext.
+5867 and arrange to write this test.
 Note: If your results don't meet the required level, you must upgrade before admission to the program.